-The Advances of Nasal Reconstruction Surgery
+Advancements in Nasal Reconstruction Surgery

-Nasal reconstruction surgery dates back thousands of years to the ancient Hindus.
+Nasal bone reconstruction dates back thousands of years to the ancient Hindus.
 One of the punishments in ancient India was the removal of an individual’s nose.
 To repair the nose, the ancient Hindus used a form of nasal reconstruction that involved transposing an individual’s cheek flap.

 The Branca family of Europe practiced the Indian version of nasal reconstruction during the 15th century.
 Meanwhile, Italians used nasal reconstruction techniques during the Renaissance, and Italian surgeon Gaspare Tagliacozzi refined nasal reconstruction surgery in the 16th century.